Take A Second Look at Vision

 One of the community providers who our team works closely with is Dr. Philip Bugaiski at the Developmental Vision Center in Charlotte.
 Click here to read some information that Dr. Bugaiski offers parents about vision therapy and vision assessments.

 If you are concerned about your child’s handwriting, fine motor coordination, cutting, or visual skills, an occupational therapy evaluation may be helpful to narrow down the contributing factors.
-After we find the underlying difficulties, skill develoment can be targeted so that your child can be more successful.
+After we find the underlying difficulties, skill development can be targeted so that your child can be more successful.

-Click here to visit Child & Family Development’s website and learn more about the Occupational Therapy services and staff at our Midtown and South Charlotte offices
+Click here to visit Child & Family Development’s website and learn more about the Occupational Therapy services and staff at our Midtown and South Charlotte offices.

 Click here to download a brochure about Occupational Therapy Services at Child & Family Development.